balaji-embedcentrum/sylang/README.md

 ## 💡 Enter Sylang

-Sylang is the **first language designed from the ground up for the age of AI-assisted systems engineering**.
-It's not just another modeling tool—it's a complete paradigm shift in how we design, document, and validate complex safety-critical systems.
+Sylang is a text-based language designed for the age of AI-assisted systems engineering.
+It's not another diagramming tool like PlantUML or Mermaid—it's a complete systems engineering language that rivals traditional requirements management and modeling tools, but with a modern, text-first, version-control-friendly approach.

 ### The Vision

 What if your entire system—from high-level product features down to individual test cases—lived in **human-readable text files**?
-What if every requirement automatically knew which tests validated it, which components implemented it, and which safety goals it satisfied?
-What if AI could help you generate comprehensive FMEA analyses or ISO 26262 documentation in minutes instead of weeks?
+What if every requirement could be linked to the tests that validate it, the components that implement it, and the safety goals it satisfies?
+What if AI could help you draft FMEA analyses or ISO 26262 documentation, accelerating your workflow?

-**That's Sylang.**
+**That's the Sylang vision.**

 ### Why Sylang Changes Everything